kotha-sri/tabroom-pairings-info-google-extension/README.md

-# tabroom-pairings-info-google-extension
+# tabroom Pairings Info
-A google extension for debaters that embeds the opponent record and judge paradigm of the latest pairing in the site
+A google extension for debaters that embeds the judge paradigm and opponent record of the latest pairing directly in the site

 Potential Updates
   - collapsible paradigms